Skip to content

 What If Your PC Doesn’t Start in Recovery Mode?

-If your PC won’t start even in recovery mode, you can try a simple fix by resetting recovery settings using Windows Terminal.
+If your PC won’t start even when you try to enter recovery mode, you can reset your recovery settings using Windows Terminal.

 1. In the recovery screen, choose Continue to boot Windows normally.